gokulm/BoltOn/docs/data.md

 * Install **BoltOn.Data.Elasticsearch** NuGet package.
 * Call `BoltOnElasticsearchModule()` in your startup's BoltOn() method.
-* Create an entity by inheriting `BaseEntity<TIdType>`.
-The inheritance is not mandatory though.
 * Create an options class by inheriting `BaseElasticsearchOptions` class.
 * Use AddElasticsearch extension method to initialize NEST library's ConnectionSettings.
 * Inherit `Repository<TEntity, TElasticsearchOptions>` to create a repository for your entity.